Naftali Zvi of Ropshitz

-Naftali Zvi Horowitz of Ropshitz (May 22, 1760 – May 8, 1827) was a Galician rebbe.
+Naftali Zvi Horowitz of Ropshitz (22 May 1760 – 8 May 1827) was a Galician rebbe.

 Biography

-Horowitz was born on May 22, 1760, the day that the Baal Shem Tov died, to Menachem Mendel Rubin of Linsk.
+Horowitz was born on 22 May 1760, the day that the Baal Shem Tov died, to Menachem Mendel Rubin of Linsk.
 His mother Beila was the daughter of Yitzchak Halevi Horowitz of Hamburg.
 Horowitz adopted the surname of his maternal grandfather.

 He was the first Ropshitzer rebbe.
-As a youth, Horowitz studied in the yeshiva of his uncle Meshulam Igra, one of the Torah giants of the time, where his fellow students were Mordecai Benet and Yaakov Lorberbaum, who were to become two of the leading scholars of the next generation.
+As a youth, Horowitz studied in the yeshiva of his uncle Meshullam Egra, one of the Torah giants of the time, where his fellow students were Mordecai Benet and Yaakov Lorberbaum, who were to become two of the leading scholars of the next generation.
 Horowitz became attracted to the Hasidic movement, and traveled to the court of Elimelech of Lizhensk.
-Because of Horowitz's illustrious lineage, Elimelech at first refused to admit him, as was his custom, but finally acquiesced to Horowitz's entreaties.
+Because of Horowitz's illustrious lineage, Elimelech at first refused to admit himwhy?, as was his custom which?, but finally acquiesced to Horowitz's entreaties.

 Upon the death of Elimelech, Horowitz became a student of Elimelech's disciple, Reb Menachem Mendel of Rimanov.

 Horowitz is reputed to have had tens of thousands of followers.
 He died on 11 Iyar 5587 (corresponding to 8 May 1827) and is buried in Łańcut.

 Horowitz is a crucial figure in the development of Galician Hassidism.
 There are many minhagei Ropshitz— "customs of Ropshitz", which are followed by Galician Hasidim.
 He was known for his profound wisdom, sharp sense of humor, and musical gifts.
 In his later years he perceived that some Hasidim followed Hasidic practices but were negligent in some basic requirements of Jewish Law, such as timely prayer, and questioned if it would not be better if the Hasidic way were replaced by greater concentration on Torah study.
 When Yosef Babad, the future author of the Minchas Chinuch, came to become a follower of his he sent him away, advising him to return home and pursue his studies in the revealed aspects of Torah.

 Many major rabbis are descendants of the dynasty founded by Horowitz (see Ropshitz dynasty).